 Throughout your professional career, there could be many instances where you expected to produce and perform a well-written presentation.
 One of the most important to you will be an interview presentation.
 How you perform will strongly effect your chances of securing the job.
 This article will help you produce an effective, impactful presentation that delivers your message and keeps your audience engaged:

-Stick to the brief – If you’ve been given a brief, read the brief carefully and ensure you answer the question and stick to any timings.
+If you’ve been given a brief, read it carefully and ensure you answer the question and stick to any timings.
 Keep the brief to hand as you write your presentation and check you are still on-track.

 Before writing your presentation, consider your panel members.
 What are their job responsibilities, priorities, professional backgrounds and interests?
 Research them on LinkedIn.
 Think about your presentation from their individual perspective and consider what aspects of the topic will most interest them.